WeAreProductive/CartesiAutomation/README.md

 Note: The mode needs to be specified using the -m argument.

 **-m, --mode**
 Specifies in what mode the dapp will run.
-Supported modes are 'host' and 'prod'.
+Supported modes are 'host', 'prod', 'deploy', 'testnet'

 **host**
+Specifies that the docker images will be run as for 'host' mode.
 Same as '-m host'

+**deploy**
+Specifies that the docker images will be run as step of the deployment process on a test network.
+Same as '-m deploy'

+**testnet**
+Specifies that the docker images will be run for already deployed dapp on a test network.
+Same as '-m testnet'

 **prod, production**
+Specifies that the docker images will be run as for 'prod' mode.
 Same as '-m prod'

 ~~**-c, create**~~